Registered clubs are owned by their members. They exist to deliver a wide range of benefits to their members and the wider community.

 From 1 January 2017, all club boards must not exceed nine members.

-Clubs have the option of appointing directors who hold high level skills or business experience.
-This provides certainty for clubs that direct appointments can be made, subject to a club's constitution being amended.
+Clubs can appoint Directors with high level skills or business experience to provide certainty for clubs that direct appointments can be made, subject to a club's constitution being amended.

 Club boards may directly appoint up to two directors with the following requirements:

-- the term of appointment is no longer than three years
+- the term is no longer than three years

-- the person must be a full member of the club
+- the appointee must be a full member of the club

-Anyone standing for election or who is appointed to be a club director must disclose any previous period of ineligibility to be a club director or secretary as a result of disciplinary action against them by the Independent Liquor & Gaming Authority that has since expired.
+Anyone standing for election or about to be appointed to be a Club Director must disclose any previous period of ineligibility because of disciplinary action brought against them by ILGA.
+This information needs to be disclosed: